Commentary

 Let us please let go of any doubts about the cause.

-Elon Musk summarizes: “The excess government spending is what causes inflation!
+Elon Musk summarized it on the social media platform X: “The excess government spending is what causes inflation!
 ALL government spending is taxation.
 This is a very important concept to appreciate.
-It is either direct taxation, like income tax, or indirect via inflation due to increasing the money supply.”
+It is either direct taxation, such as income tax, or indirect via inflation due to increasing the money supply.”

 It’s not that complicated actually, especially when the new money is distributed in the form of direct stimulus payments to individuals and businesses.
 That’s exactly what happened.

 Where do we stand right now?
 There is some heavy risk of a second wave coming next year.
 On the current trajectory, that is where we are headed.
-The Fed has fed another $1.1 trillion in fake money into the system in the last 12 months.
-The Treasury has created new debt as never before, probably in hopes of ginning up the GDP prior to the election.
-The trick did not work but now the public is stuck with the bill of $35 trillion.
+The Fed has fed another $1.1 trillion in fake money into the system in the past 12 months.
+The Treasury has created new debt as never before, probably in hopes of ginning up GDP prior to the election.
+The trick did not work, but now the public is stuck with the bill of $35 trillion.

 Inflation is a wicked beast that cannot be controlled directly.
 On the campaign trail, Trump spoke often about how it was the throttling of the energy sector that kicked off inflation.
 That is only partially true in the sense that the soaring price of oil and gas grew the costs of transportation.
 It was also a symptom rather than a cause.
 Plus, the price of oil and gas is actually not high right now in real terms.

-Yes, the plan of “drill baby drill” is necessary and should happen but it cannot fix the existing problem of inflation much less do much to forestall a second wave.
+Yes, the plan of “drill baby drill” is necessary and should happen, but it cannot fix the existing problem of inflation, much less do much to forestall a second wave.
 Nor is there a viable fix in the idea of price control, even when it is masked as “anti-gouging” legislation.

 There is nothing government can do to directly control prices, much less force them from going up given the deep structural problems.